 1. Personal data shall be processed fairly and lawfully and in a transparent way

 Deki processes personal data where there is a reasonable purpose.
-This is where the individual is a Deki entrepreneur, a Deki lender, or has donated to Deki in the last six years.
+This is where the individual is a Deki entrepreneur (and therefore part of a Deki loan group) a previous Deki lender, or has donated to Deki in the last six years.
 This is how long the HMRC require us to keep supporter information for Gift Aid purposes.

-Processing is so widely defined that it means doing virtually anything with personal data - collecting, using, sharing, storing, deleting.
-We collect information when you register to become a Deki Lender, or when you subscribe to our Newsletter, or when you donate.
+Processing is so widely defined that it means doing virtually anything with personal data – collecting, using, sharing, storing, deleting.
+We collect information when you register to subscribe to our Newsletter, or when you donate directly to Deki or through our sponsorship platform.
 We ensure that the data we collect is relevant, adequate and not excessive.

 2. Personal data shall be obtained for specified and explicit and legitimate purposes.